-Wisconsin and Minnesota have a tuition agreement that gives qualifying Minnesota residents a special UW-Madison tuition rate.
+Wisconsin and Minnesota have a tuition agreement that gives qualifying Minnesota residents a special approved reciprocity tuition rate, plus segregated fees assessed to all students.
 Minnesota residents must apply for tuition reciprocity through the Minnesota Office of Higher Education.
 More information and an application form are available at go.wisc.edu/minntuition.